 I love that program, it really works for our family.
 We usually save around $600/year just using our store card, without any other coupons.

 Eating at home is way cheaper than eating out.
 Make a meal plan, but the groceries you need and enjoy the home-made food and the savings.

 Packing Lunch Saves Money and It's Healthier

 Pack lunch to work.
 Packing lunch is not only a great way to save money, it’s also extremely healthy.
 Leftovers are a great resource for packing lunches.
-I usually cook extra portions on purpose, refrigerate them in my super-useful plastic containers, and I’m all set for my husband's and my lunches.
+I usually cook extra portions on purpose, refrigerate them in my super-useful plastic containers, and I’m all set for me and my husband's lunches.

 Don't waste food.
 After you paid for it, and you spent money and energy to cook and fix meals, any clean leftover should go into a plastic container, in the refrigerator or freezer to be enjoyed on another day.

 Note: It is important, for safety reasons to refrigerate leftovers pretty quickly, when they are still warm, to avoid bacteria growing.